Disruption Risk – Everywhere! Ignore at your peril

 Understanding disruption risk is one of the key drivers of avoiding underperforming businesses.
 This is critical in a world where most businesses are experiencing significant turbulence because of the disruptive effects of the most significant demographic shifts with 4.4bn millennials and centennials driving new consumption patterns.
-This is being compounded by the profound and, in many instances, devastating impact of technological developments including 5G, 3D printing and artificial intelligence creating significant challenges for companies with legacy infrastructure and organisational structure where nimbleness and innovation are the keys to successfully grow your businesses in today’s fast changing and complex operating environment.
+This is being compounded by the profound and, in many instances, the devastating impact of technological developments including 5G, 3D printing, and artificial intelligence creating significant challenges for companies with legacy infrastructure and organisational structure where nimbleness and innovation are the keys to successfully grow your businesses in today’s fast-changing and complex operating environment.

 General Electric/Siemens – GE Smashed by Disruption Article